 If you are in need of a new roof for your home, you no doubt have been doing at least some preliminary research.
 While this is a good thing, you may be a little confused about the options available to you.
 You may also feel a bit lost in regards to the different types of roofing material that you can choose from.
 That is where we can come in and lend a helping hand!
 With decades of experience with all manner of residential roofing materials, the Stay Dry Roofing team can help you get the new roof that is just right for your home.
 Here are some of the most common type of roofing material we use with our customers today in Indianapolis:

 These are the shingles that have been the most popular choice among roofers and homeowners alike for decades.
 This popularity is due largely to the fact that they are so durable and are the most inexpensive of all roofing options.
 Other benefits include the ability to get them in a wide range of colors as well as the fact that they hold up well to extreme temperatures.
 Asphalt shingles also provide reliable waterproofing and are fairly easy to install for a quick upgrade project.
 Most asphalt shingles have a lifespan of around 20 years, and in some cases, they can last as much as 30-40 years with proper care and maintenance.
-The major drawback to asphalt shingles as roofing materials is that they do not hold up well to foot traffic and can be prone to problems in high wind areas.
+The major drawback to asphalt shingles as roofing materials is that they do not hold up well to foot traffic and can be prone to problems in high wind areas. .
+If you are using asphalt shingles in areas prone to severe thunderstorms and hail, the shingles can be damaged by high wind or hailstones and become dislodged.
 They also can be a bit heavy when used on larger roofs, so this needs to be taken into account as well when making your decision.

 Slate and Tile